Back to publications

-How site logistics killed our best idea, and a horizontal ground loop brought it back
+How site logistics killed our first idea, a ground loop almost brought it back, and forest ecology pulled us toward a fourth answer

 Every infrastructure decision at Tepla Gora starts with the same tension.
 The site is at 800 metres in the Ukrainian Carpathians, at the end of a rocky mountain road.
 Whatever we design has to work in a harsh continental climate: heating season from October through April, design temperature minus twenty, weeks of overcast skies, eighty to ninety percent humidity in winter.
 And whatever we design has to be buildable on a mountain with limited vehicle access.

 This article traces how we worked through the heating system for Unity Hub, a three-story net-zero community building currently in design.
-The process involved a basement that could not be built, a wood boiler we decided not to rely on, and a geothermal option that turned out to be surprisingly practical for a site where almost nothing is straightforward.
+The process involved a basement that could not be built, a wood boiler we tried to write out of the design, a geothermal option that won the argument on paper, and then a slow realisation that paper was wrong about something important.

 Where to put the engine room